RadicalMilitantLibrary/manual/readingclub-man.markdown

 The second ListEnd will be considered the end to Second list.
 Now, the first list is left hanging.
 The first list hasn't ended and consequently we can't create another list.
 This one is one of the simple problems.
 It gets more complex when the third list doesn't have a ListEnd.
 So, how do we solve this?
-Its pretty easy actually.
+It is pretty easy actually.
-Its better if you solve it online using the System's editing tools.
+It is better if you solve it online using the System's editing tools.
 So, in this case what's our problem?
 The problem is that we don't have a ListEnd – a last item for Second List.
 If there was a last item it would have come after Third List's last item.